Diabetes Complications and Risks

 Osteoporosis

 People with Type 1 diabetes have a high risk of osteoporosis.
-Osteoporosis is a disease that causes your bones to become weak and brittle, making them more susceptible to fracture.
+Osteoporosis is a disease that causes your bones to become weak and brittle, making them more prone to fracture.

 Alzheimer’s disease and dementia

-Although the list of diabetes-related problems is lengthy, it’s important to realize these problems primarily occur when diabetes is left untreated.
+Although the list of diabetes-related problems is lengthy, it’s important to realize these problems mainly occur when diabetes is left untreated.

 The good news is that diabetes can be managed and is often preventable.
 By adopting a healthy lifestyle and treating all related conditions, most people with diabetes can postpone these problems or avoid them all together.